Lynn Vidler, Dean

 The Extended Studies Program for the College of Letters, Arts & Sciences (LAS/ES) provides a variety of accessible educational opportunities in traditional and nontraditional formats with a focus on career preparation and advancement, enhancement of personal knowledge and experience, and the acquisition of additional university credit for licensure and certification purposes.
 Most LAS/ES credit classes are transferable to UCCS degree programs.

 LAS/ES serves as an educational outreach arm to the community, with on-campus credit courses, online credit courses, third-party accreditation programs, certificate programs and individualized study programs.
-Students benefit from outstanding instruction and the experience of participating in a university environment, whatever their educational background or experience.
-LAS/ES also administers the campus preparatory courses in Math (90 & 99) in cooperation with the UCCS Department of Mathematics, as well as enrollment in private music lessons for UCCS Music students in cooperation with the UCCS Department of Visual and Performing Arts (VAPA).
+LAS/ES administers the preparatory math course, MATH 99: Algebraic Literacy, in cooperation with the UCCS Department of Mathematics, as well as enrollment in private music lessons for UCCS Music students in cooperation with the UCCS Department of Visual and Performing Arts (VAPA).

 LAS/ES is a self-funded program and part of the Colorado Statewide Extended Campus.
 Please see the contact information provided above for additional program information and a list of current courses.

 The College of Letters, Arts & Sciences offers a number of undergraduate and graduate certificates to degree and non-degree seeking students.
 The following departments offer academic certificates.
 For further information about particular certificates, please follow the given links or contact the departments.
 Please see the Letters, Arts & Sciences Programs of Study table for a comprehensive picture of offerings per department.

 Professional Advancement in Gerontology (Professional)

 Graduate Certificate in Disability Studies

 Graduate Certificate in Sociology of Diversity

 Undergraduate Certificate in Family and Child Studies

 Undergraduate Certificate in Criminology and Justice Studies